China waves the green flag for FX bulls

 By Thyagaraju Adinarayan

-LONDON, July 6 (Reuters) - The Chinese yuan led commodity currencies higher against the dollar on Monday as investors lapped up risky assets on growing expectations of a strong Chinese economic rebound.
+LONDON, July 6 (Reuters) - The yuan led commodity currencies higher against the dollar on Monday as investors lapped up risky assets on growing expectations of a strong Chinese economic rebound and the United States continued to report a surge in coronavirus infections.

-"The economic recovery process looks encouraging (and) looks likely to sustain while the lack of harsh trade headlines has at least eased concerns among investors for now," said Hao Zhou, a strategist at Commerzbank.
+"The rally in mainland China equities has been the big catalyst," said Stephen Gallo, European head of FX strategy at BMO Financial Group.

+"The only caveat is that China's economy not driven purely by free-market forces.
+But if regulators in China are engineering a stronger equity market, it can still feed through to the rest of the world."

-A revival in Chinese economic activity bodes well for Australia and Europe which counts Beijing as its biggest trading partner.
+A revival in Chinese economic activity bodes well for Australia and Europe who count Beijing as their biggest trading partner.

-The euro rose 0.5% to $1.1303 to a two-week high after data showed orders for German industrial goods rose by 10.4% in May, rebounding from their biggest drop since records began in 1991 the previous month.
+The euro rose 0.5% to $1.1303 to a two-week high also supported by strong data: German industrial goods rose by 10.4% in May, rebounding from their biggest drop since records began in 1991 and the bloc's retail sales figures rose above pre-coronvirus levels in some countries.

 "The healthy rebound in consumer services spending seen since mid-April now appears likely to stall in July and August as authorities impose further restrictions to contain the virus spread," Goldman analysts said in a note.